shantanu747/Cookie-Analyzer/README.md

 - `target_date` (str): Date string in YYYY-MM-DD format (UTC)

 **Returns:**
-- `List[str]`: Sorted list of cookie IDs with maximum visits.
+- `List[str]`: List of cookie IDs with maximum visits.
 Empty list if no cookies found.

 **Raises:**
 - `ValueError`: If date format is invalid